sybrew/the-seo-framework/readme.txt

 			* Redirecting
 	* Multidimensional selection for robots-meta on posts, pages, and terms.
 	* A new accessibility feature for the SEO Bar.
 You can now convert the characters to symbols to discern warnings more easily.
+	* Image fields now have an image icon nearby.
+Hover over it (or tap it) to preview the image.
 	* After installing The SEO Framework, users who have `update_plugins` capabilities may now see a confirmation that the plugin's set up, and that there are installation instructions available.
 	* After upgrading The SEO Framework's database, users who have `update_plugins` capabilities may now see a confirmation notice that the site has been upgraded.
 	* Search engine pinging for the sitemap can now be offloaded to the WordPress cron-scheduler; this feature is enabled by default.